Risk Management

 Information Security Initiatives

-In fiscal 2023, we conducted information security risk assessments, internal audits, rank-based training, and supplier management in each department according to the plan approved by the Information Security Supervisory Manager.
+In fiscal 2024, we conducted information security risk assessments, internal audits, rank-based training, and supplier management in each department in accordance with plans approved by the Information Security Supervisory Manager.
 To solidify information security measures and awareness within the Group, we are extending their application to Group companies, in addition to the head office and business sites.

 In efforts to upgrade information security further under the leadership of the Information Security Supervisory Manager, we will incorporate the cyber security measures implemented by the IT Department.
 At the same time, we pursue continuous improvement in accordance with ISMS to contribute to the realization of our long-term vision of becoming a technology-based company.